According to a 2021 Merritt Hawkins survey, a whopping 34% of final-year residents said they find their educational debt “very concerning.”

 The NHSC offers a few different LRPs, and this is one of them.
 To qualify for this award, you’ll need to be a clinician participating in (or at least be eligible to participate in) Medicaid, Medicare, and the State Children’s Health Insurance Program (CHIP).

-You’ll also need to agree to serve in an underserved area for at least two years.
-The NIH refers to these locations as Health Profession Shortage Areas (HPSAs), and each one has a score.
+You’ll also need to agree to serve in a health professional shortage area (HPSA) for at least two years.
+Each one has a score.
 If you serve in an area with a score of 14 or higher, you can qualify to have up to $50,000 of your student loans forgiven.
 If you serve in an HPSA with a score of 13 or under, you’ll only receive up to $30,000.

 Half-time applicants are also eligible, but they’ll only receive up to $25,000 for serving in an HPSA with a score of 14 or higher, or up to $15,000 for serving in an area with a score of 13 or lower.